-The government’s principal focus is on restoring trust in our financial system and delivering better consumer outcomes, while maintaining the flow of credit and continuing to promote competition.
+The government’s focus is on restoring trust in our financial system and delivering better consumer outcomes, while maintaining the flow of credit and continuing to promote competition.
 These objectives are vitally important to the health of the economy and therefore to the health of our community.

 In response to the Royal Commission, the government will implement reforms to the mortgage broking sector that will: